 - They will also check that you have an appointment, or allocate you the next available appointment slot if any remain.
 Please respect the member of staff if you are advised that you are unable to donate today.
 We will be delighted to see you again very soon.

 - Hand gel is provided and all donors must use it.

 - For social distancing purposes, the seating throughout the clinic has been reduced to reduce close contact among donors.
 Please do not move any of the chairs in the clinic.

 - All relevant surfaces in our clinics are cleaned frequently with approved disinfectant.

 - Only donors will be able to access the donation area.
 Please note, in the interest of safety of staff and other donors, children under the age of 18 will not be able to enter the donation clinic.

 - Medical-grade (surgical) face masks are mandatory – Donors must wear medical -grade face masks on clinic with the exception of pre and post donation hydration.
 Other face coverings, such as visors and snoods, will not be accepted, this is in the interest of public health.
+Only exception to this is if a donor cannot wear a surgical mask for health reasons e.g. allergic to latex.
 This is a safety measure to protect donors and staff from Covid-19.
 Medical-grade masks are more effective in preventing the transmission of coronavirus.
 This is important as the newer variants of coronavirus are more infectious.
 A mask will be offered to all donors who are wearing a face covering when they attend clinic.
 Hand sanitisers are available in clinic to use before and after mask removal/replacement.
 IBTS staff will be wearing masks throughout the process.